2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/services/toolbar-builder/parameters.md

 # Toolbar Builder Guide – Parameters

+> [!IMPORTANT]
+> The examples below explain how to use the `parameters:` parameter.
+> Starting in v15.07+ we recommend using the [Tweak API](xref:ToSic.Sxc.Services.ToolbarBuilder.TweakButtons) instead.

 The **Parameters** are used in the command.

 Parameters can be specified globally for the entire toolbar, or just for a specific button.

 The `parameters` is an optional parameter and [must be named](xref:NetCode.Conventions.NamedParameters).

 ## Parameters for the Entire Toolbar

 Parameters can be set globally for the toolbar, or specific for each button.

 To set it globally, you have these options:

 1. On the first creation of the object - eg. `Kit.Toolbar.Default(item, parameters: "contentType=BlogPost")`
 3. When setting global parameters eg. `Kit.Toolbar.Default().Parameters(prefill: "contentType=BlogPost")`

 If your code does more than one of these, the last value will be the one used.

 ## Parameters for One Specific Button

 Many methods accept an optional `parameters`.
 Is that case the button would have their own parameters.

 So you could do something like this